NWhite12/task_scheduling_app/readme.md

 # To-Do List app

 ## About / Synopsis
 This project will be a simple 'todo' list app.
-Meaning a user can add ideas/projects into the system to be kept track of for them to complete at a later date.
-The database portion of this app, will be hosted on Amazon Web Service(AWS).
-The GUI portion of this app, will be handled by the tornadoFX library.
+A user can add ideas/projects into the system with priority levels and due dates to be tracked.
+The database portion of this app will be hosted on Amazon Web Service(AWS).
+The GUI portion of this app will be handled by the tornadoFX library.

 * To-Do list app
 * Kotlin, TornadoFX, AWS